How To Enforce Parenting Time or Custody in Arizona?

 Enforcing Parenting Time or Custody in Arizona

+We want to talk to you about how to enforce parenting time or custody in Arizona.
 Arizona Law (A.R.S.
 25-408) provides “[a] parent not granted custody of the child is entitled to reasonable parenting time rights to ensure that the minor child has frequent and continuing contact with the noncustodial parent.

 The only time this does not apply is if, the court finds, after a hearing, that parenting time would endanger the child’s physical, mental, moral or emotional health seriously”.
 The court will order a parenting schedule the judge feels is in the child’s best interests.